matsjfunke/rust-minimal-docs/README.md

 ```

 # Ownership (managing computer memory)

+**Ownership** Rust manages memory by ensuring each variable has a single owner at a time, automatically deallocating it when the owner goes out of scope.

 - python for example has "garbage collection" that regularly looks for no-longer-used memory as the program runs.
 - in other languages, the programmer must explicitly allocate and free the memory.
 - rust manages memory through a system of ownership with a set of rules that the compiler checks.

 ## Stack & Heap

 **Stack** stores values in the order it gets them and removes the values in the opposite order -> **last in, first out**

-- think stack of books, new book layed on top is the first to get picked but.
+- **think:** stack of books, new book layed on top is the first to get picked but.

 **Heap** less organized: putting data on heap, requests certain amount of space, memory allocator finds an empty spot in the heap that is big enough, marks it as being in use, and returns a pointer, which is the address of that location of the data

-- think of a table where you can place objects anywhere there's space.
+- **think:** of a table where you can place objects anywhere there's space.
 To find an object later, you need to remember its exact location on the table.

 ```rust
 let x: i32 = 10; // Allocated on the stack
 let s = String::from("hello"); // Allocated on the heap
 ```

 ## Ownership rules

 - Each value in Rust has an owner.
 - There can only be one owner at a time.
 - When the owner goes out of scope, the value will be dropped.

 ### copying variables

 ```rust
 // stack
 let x = 5;